Fort Belvoir Housing

 City Search

 Near Fort Belvoir, choosing an off-base home often comes down to ranking and balancing personal preferences as associated with budget, commute, and school accessibility.
-Your family’s priorities will determine the best location to search for a home.
-In most cases, you can expect to pay premium prices for homes for sale and rent that are zoned for top schools or have very convenient commutes.
+Each family’s priorities will determine the best location to search for a home.
+In most cases, residents can expect to pay premium prices for homes for sale and rent that are zoned for top schools or have very convenient commutes.
 Homes with larger property sizes and smaller price tags, have longer commute times.

 Commuting routes are challenging near Fort Belvoir.
 Although many places of work and home destinations are less than 15 miles in distance, at peak traffic hours, it's not uncommon for drive times to measure beyond one hour and more.